 - Meet with an advisor to identify the proper way to prepare for your chosen major(s).

 - Work on completing the necessary requirements for declaring your major.
-You can find those requirements on the major guides or department website.
+You can find those requirements on the Programs of Study or department website.

 - Declare your major with the department(s).